Race and health in the United States: Life expectancy

 The twentieth century witnessed a great expansion of the upper bounds of the human life span.
 At the beginning of the century, average life expectancy in the United States was 47 years.
 By the century's end, the average life expectancy had risen to over 70 years, and it was not unusual for Americans to exceed 80 years of age.
 However, although longevity in the U.S. population has increased substantially, race disparities in longevity have been persistent.
 African American life expectancy at birth is persistently five to seven years lower than European Americans.
 By 2018 that difference had shrunk to 3.6 years.

-As of 2020, Hispanics Life Expectancy was 78.8 years, followed by Non Hispanic Whites at 77.6 years and Non Hispanic blacks at 71.8 Years.
+As of 2020, Hispanics had a life expectancy at birth of 78.8 years, followed by non-Hispanic Whites at 77.6 years and non-Hispanic blacks at 71.8 Years.
+In 2021, life expectancy for Native Americans was 65 years.
+For black Americans, 71; for white Americans, 76; for Hispanic Americans, 78; and 84 for Asian Americans.

 A study by Jack M. Guralnik, Kenneth C. Land, Dan Blazer, Gerda G. Fillenbaum, and Laurence G. Branch found that education had a substantially stronger relation to total life expectancy and active life expectancy than did race.
-Still, sixty-five-year-old black men had a lower total life expectancy (11.4 years) and active life expectancy (10 years) than white men (total life expectancy, 12.6 years; active life expectancy, 11.2 years) The differences were reduced when the data were controlled for education.
+While 65-year-old black men had a lower total life expectancy (11.4 years) and active life expectancy (10 years) than white men (total life expectancy, 12.6 years; active life expectancy, 11.2 years), those differences were reduced when controlling for education.
+The same was not true for females: at 65 years old, black and white women had similar life expectancies to white women.
+And at ages 75 and 85, both black men and black women had significantly longer life expectancies than their white peers, with the black advantage being even greater when matching for education.

 During the 20th century, the difference in life expectancy between black and white men in the United States did not decline.

+Throughout the 20th century, life expense expectancy in the US rose. in 1900 the average life expectancy at birth was 47 years old.
+By the end of the century, it had increased to over 70 and many individuals consistently lived into their 80s.
+However while overall lifespan improved, the difference, differences in life expectancy between racial and ethnic groups have persisted at a plateau.